Denis Leary Jokes About Kellyanne Conway Resemblance

 And from there, Leary jumped on board.
 “And I better win a f***ing Oscar for this role!”

-Recently, Denis Leary revived his 1993 song “A**hole” in tribute to Conway’s boss, President DOnald Trump.
+Recently, Denis Leary revived his 1993 song “A**hole” in tribute to Conway’s boss, President Donald Trump.

 Denis Leary Hilariously Owns Up To Kellyanne Conway Resemblance -Hahahaha! https://t.co/4wi4xkHaaI